nrfconnect/sdk-nrfxlib/nrf_802154/README.rst

 nRF 802.15.4 Radio Driver
 #########################

-The nRF 802.15.4 Radio Driver is a set of libraries that implement the IEEE 802.15.4 functionalities for the SoCs from the nRF52, nRF53, nRF54L and nRF54H Series.
+The nRF 802.15.4 Radio Driver is a set of libraries that implement the IEEE 802.15.4 functionalities for the SoCs from the nRF52, nRF53 and nRF54L Series.
 The following functionalities are implemented:

 * Frame transmission.